totalspectrum/flexprop/samples/Multi-Language/README.txt

 a base pin of 48.
 That's easily changed in the source code for each demo.

+hello_c.spin:
+   Hello world in Spin, using the C standard library.

 led_interactive.bas:
    A simple BASIC program to control a PASM program running in another COG (it can light 4 LEDs based on a number from 0-15).